 A variety of experienced actors, directors, musicians, and writers have also visited Korea University.

 The school’s motto translates into English as “Liberty, Justice, Truth.”
 Like Harvard University, the school color is crimson.
-With annual games (referred to as the Korea-Yonsei University Friendship Games) spanning five different sports (football, rugby, ice hockey, baseball and basketball) among the universities gaining national attention, Korea University has a fierce sports rivalry with Yonsei University.
+The games played yearly (referred to as the Korea-Yonsei University Friendship Games) spans into five different sports (football, rugby, ice hockey, baseball and basketball) among the universities gaining national attention, this Korea University is always at logger-heads with Yonsei University in the field of sports.

 Korea University Acceptance Rate